This lesson is part of the National Park Service’s Teaching with Historic Places (TwHP) program.

 Materials for students

-The materials listed below can either be used directly on the computer or can be printed out, photocopied, and distributed to students.
+The materials listed below either can be used directly on the computer or can be printed out, photocopied, and distributed to students.
+The maps and images appear twice: in a smaller, low-resolution version with associated questions and alone in a larger version.

 Visiting the site